samueljacobs98/api-endpoint-generator/README.md

 The available domains are:

-- `all`: Generates all components and Spec files.
+- `all`: Generates all component, Spec and Mock files.
 - `controllerAll`: Generates controller and controller Spec files.
 - `requestParserAll`: Generates request parser and request parser Spec files.
 - `validatorAll`: Generates validator and validator Spec files.